The Earned Income Tax Credit (or EIC/EITC)

 - not be the Qualifying Child of another person.

-- You cannot file Form 2555 or 2555-EZ (Foreign Earned Income).
+- You cannot file Form 2555 (Foreign Earned Income).

-- Your investment income for the year must be $3,330 or less for Tax Year 2013.
+- Your investment income for the year must be $3,600 or less for Tax Year 2019

-"Earned" income is any money you were paid for doing work, whether you work for yourself or for someone else.
+Earned income is any money you were paid for doing work or performing a service, whether you work for yourself or for someone else.
 The following are examples of earned income:

 - Self-employment net earnings